unik-name/docs.unikname.network/docs/uns-use-the-network/cli.md

   date: 2019-09-19T08:46:30.000Z
   height: 10610
 ```
-For information: Wallet's balance is updated applying each transaction that engages the wallet (recipient or sender).
-Wallets are stored in-memory and are loaded by the node when it starts.
+For information: Crypto account's balance is updated applying each transaction that engages the crypto account (recipient or sender).
+Crypto accounts are stored in-memory and are loaded by the node when it starts.

-### `create-unik`
+### `unik:create`

 #### Introduction
-With <uns/> CLI you can create your own UNIK token using `create-unik` command.
+With <uns/> CLI you can create your own UNIK token using `unik:create` command.

 #### Parameters
 - `--explicitValue` (required): Chosen explicit value of your UNIK (255 characters max)